yuliana81santi/Portfolio_project/README.md

   I used CSS3 to add styling to the content of my webpages.
 - Bootstrap v5.1.3

-  Bootstrap provides prebuilt components and adds styles to the website alongside my custom sytles.
+  Bootstrap provides prebuilt components that are easy to use and responsive to different devices.
+It also adds styles to the website alongside my custom design.
 - Git

   I used Git as version control to add, edit, and commit any changes made in the webpage content before pushing it to Github.